Lyrcaxis/DialogueEditor/README.md

 Windows --> Open Dialogue editor to open the editor.

-Drag Middle Mouse button to navigate in editor, Right click to open menus
+Drag Middle Mouse button to navigate in editor, Right click to pop-up menus